Student Services Librarian

 Tea is a wonderful source for a mindful meditation.
 The phytochemicals in tea are a perfect combination of stimulation and relaxation to let you be in the moment.

-Drop in any time during our zoom sessions (hopefully soon to be hybrid), register here to attend any of the sessions:
+Drop in any time during our zoom sessions, register here to attend any of the sessions:

 About the authors of this content: